stschulte/puppet-nimsoft/README.md

 Why managing nimsoft through puppet?
 ------------------------------------
-The ultimate goal is free the administrator of any repetitive task that might occure when a new server is provisioned or decomissioned.
-The second goal is use the available puppet infrastructure (e.g. `hiera`) to give the consumers of your monitoring landscape the ability to tweak certain aspects of your monitoring configuration.
+The ultimate goal of this project is to free the administrator (specifically myself) of any repetitive task that might occure when a new server is provisioned or decomissioned.
+The second goal is use the available puppet infrastructure (e.g. `hiera`) to give the consumers of your monitoring landscape greater insights and the ability to tweak certain aspects of your monitoring configuration.

-Imagine you want to run an apache webserver and you already use puppet to make sure that the `apache` package is installed and the correct apache configuration files or vhosts are in place.
-To setup the monitoring for this new website you need information that you probably already have in puppet, like the name of the vhost instance or the port your vhost is listening on (e.g. to monitor the website with the `netconnect` probe and parsing error logs with the `logmon` probe).
+Imagine you want to run an apache webserver and you already use puppet to make sure that the `apache` package is installed and the correct apache configuration files (e.g vhost configurations) are in place.
+If you now think about monitoring your new website, you'll notice that you need a lot of information to accuratly monitor your service that you alreay have in puppet, like the name of the vhost instance or the port your vhost is listening on (e.g. to monitor the website with the `netconnect` probe and to parse error logs with the `logmon` probe).

-So instead of seperating the provisioning process and the monitoring configuration, you will now be able combine both, so the `apache` puppet class will automatically configure the necessary probes to setup the monitoring.
+So instead of seperating the provisioning process and the monitoring configuration, you will now be able combine both, so the `apache` puppet class will automatically configure the necessary probes to setup the monitoring and whenever you add a vhost you know that it will be monitored.

-This goal can be archived by expressing monitoring rules as puppet resources and this repository tries to deliver these resources.
+This also increases trust into the infrastructure you can stop asking yourself if you really monitor everything.

+The accomplish these goals of automatic monitoring this projects let you treat your monitoring rules as puppet resources.

+Despite the described goals, experience showed that having your monitoring rules in the same place as your configuration definitions also allows to evaluate that all parts of a service are monitored and which changes in the monitoring infrastructure are necessary when you make changes to the service you want to monitor, because when you make changes to a class that references a monitor class with nimsoft resources it is harder to forget to adapt your monitoring.

 New facts
 ---------